 TAs at the University of Waterloo are considered employment income and are subject to statutory deductions (please see the Human Resources website for more details) for income tax, Canada Pension Plan (CPP) contributions and Employment Insurance (EI) premiums.
 Annual earnings are reported on a T4 slip.

-UW and external scholarships
+UWaterloo and external scholarships

 There are a variety of opportunities for a student to fund their graduate studies.
 Most scholarships and awards require a student to have a minimum of 80% average to be eligible.
 Please see the GSPA Awards and Funding main page for more details for items relating to program funding, awards and scholarships, external funding, financial need-based funding, international student funding and sponsorship, etc. We recommend that you review the GSPA Awards and Funding for Current Students to determine what awards you may be eligible for before having a discussion with your Graduate Coordinator.